gsdu8g9/Drop-a-Site/README.md

 **What else?**

-I rely on [HTML5 Boilerplate](http://html5boilerplate.com/) for this project.
+I partly rely on [HTML5 Boilerplate](http://html5boilerplate.com/) for this project.
 Why?
 I like.
 But it's not fully integrated.
 Maybe I'll do this later.

 ______________________